alexy-ok/alexy-ok/README.md

 I'm **Alex Yin**, a CSE student at UCI 🐜
 I have experience coding in Java and Python and with databases and I am currently learning web development and working on leetcode
 I am a member of UCI's ICS Student Council, Hack @ UCI, and the Chinese Association at UCI
-#### Courses I'm taking:
+#### Courses I'm taking right now:
-- ICS 32A - Python
+- ICS 45c: C++
-- ICS 6B - Boolean logic & Discrete Math
+- INF 43: Software Engineering
-- STATS 67 -
+- Math 3A: Linear Algebra
 #### Frameworks:
 - Django
 - Flutter